Ways to Ensure Your Community Gets COVID-19 Vaccines

-- Wear a mask that covers your nose and mouth when you’re inside public places (even fully vaccinated people in areas of substantial or high spread of COVID-19 should wear a mask inside public places to maximize protection from the highly contagious Delta variant and prevent possibly spreading it to others).
+- Wear a mask that covers your nose and mouth inside public places (even fully vaccinated people in areas of substantial or high spread of COVID-19 should wear a mask inside public places to maximize protection from highly contagious variants and prevent possibly spreading COVID to others).

 - Stay at least 6 feet (two arm lengths) away from people who don’t live with you and who may not be vaccinated.